Frequently Asked Questions

 Please be sure remember both passwords and store them in a safe place.

-The payment password may be changed in your trading settings.
+The payment password may be changed in your dashboard settings.
 We allow you to change the payment password only if you don’t have unlocked funds in other contracts and/or active contracts.

 You can only cancel a contract during specific points in its lifetime.